What we’ll cover in this blog:

 Another thing to keep in mind is that your cravings after specific tastes may change as well.
 For example, you may favor sweet things all the time.
 That’s okay, these diet changes are short term just to get you through and make sure you’re meeting your nutritional needs.
 Being able to be flexible and give yourself permission to eat sweet things might be what you need.
 Don’t feel the pressure of following a strict diet based on everything that you should be eating but are struggling with.
 Many people feel nauseous or sick during cancer, and it’s completely normal to not want to eat as many fruits and vegetables as you might have normally wanted to.
 So, showing yourself some grace is sometimes the best thing you can do to help yourself.

 It’s important to note that none of the aforementioned tips on food and cancer are sure-fire ways to prevent cancer or cure it, nor will it guarantee enjoying your food again.
-But we hope these tips ease the process and make sure you get the energy and joy that food can bring to fuel you during cancer and at Christmas.
+But we hope these tips ease the process and make sure you get the energy and joy that food can bring to fuel you during cancer and keep you going through celebrations.